 - Address: 乌鲁木齐市北京北路1075号 邮编：830013

 Kashgar Teacher’s College (喀什师范学院)

-**Update July 2015: it seems that foreigners are not allowed to study or teach in Kashgar as of March 2012, although this could change at any time.
+**Update: it seems that foreigners are not allowed to study or teach in Kashgar as of March 2012 (link to archived article), although this could change in the future.

 Although it is much easier for a foreigner to live in Urumqi than it is Kashgar, it is possible to study there at the Kashgar Teacher’s College.
 They are very strict on their procedures, however, so make sure to give plenty of time for red tape and paperwork.

 Unlike Urumqi, where off-campus housing is “against the rules” but not really enforced, I’ve heard that Kashgar is more strict.
 Keep in mind that it may seem adventurous to study in Kashgar – and it probably is – but the quality of teaching will be much better in Urumqi.

 So there you go!
 If you have the time and money to do full-time study in Xinjiang, great.
 If not, you can always find other resources for studying the Uyghur language.

 Also keep in mind that you can come to Xinjiang to teach English and then do Uyghur tutoring on the side.
 It’s not the same experience, but it definitely keeps your costs down.

 Have you studied Uyghur before?
 How was your experience?

 - Xinjiang in the Winter | Traveler’s Guide for What to See & Do - November 12, 2018